leanprover-community/blog/posts/month-in-mathlib-jan-2022.md

 * Analysis.
      - [PR number 10000](https://github.com/leanprover-community/mathlib/pull/10000) was saved for something special: the Cauchy integral formula on circles is in mathlib!
 This is a major milestone, and unlocks complex analysis.
 In particular the same PR deduces from it that complex differentiable functions are analytic.
 Then [PR #11686](https://github.com/leanprover-community/mathlib/pull/11686) proved Riemann's removable singularity theorem.
-     - In functional analysis, [PR #11604](https://github.com/leanprover-community/mathlib/pull/11604) introduces the topology induced by a family of seminorms and [PR #11491](https://github.com/leanprover-community/mathlib/pull/11491) proves the Lax Milgram theorem.
+     - In functional analysis, [PR #11604](https://github.com/leanprover-community/mathlib/pull/11604) introduces the topology induced by a family of seminorms and [PR #11491](https://github.com/leanprover-community/mathlib/pull/11491) proves the Lax-Milgram theorem.
+     - [PR #11707](https://github.com/leanprover-community/mathlib/pull/11707) constructs the Pontryagin dual of a topological group.
-     - [PR #11015](https://github.com/leanprover-community/mathlib/pull/11015) defines $ℓ^p$ spaces and [PR #11255](https://github.com/leanprover-community/mathlib/pull/11255) proves a Hilbert space is isometrically isomorphic to $ℓ^2(ι)$ for some type $ι$
+     - [PR #11015](https://github.com/leanprover-community/mathlib/pull/11015) defines $ℓ^p$ spaces and [PR #11255](https://github.com/leanprover-community/mathlib/pull/11255) proves a Hilbert space is isometrically isomorphic to $ℓ^2(ι)$ for some type $ι$.
      - [PR #11320](https://github.com/leanprover-community/mathlib/pull/11320) builds Fourier series as an isometric isomorphism from $L^2(ℂ)$ to $ℓ^2(ℤ, ℂ)$.
 This includes Parseval's identity.

 * Probability and measure theory.